aleshaleksey/fansys23/02-base-rules.md

 - An observed entity is trying create a distraction so it can hide: The perception roll becomes the threshold, and the distraction/deception roll becomes the opposing roll.
 - Anne tries to throw Bob onto his back.
 Bob wishes to stay on his feet.
 Bob's grapple roll is the threshold, and Anne's roll is the opposing roll.

-This rule is a refinement and codification of "meets it beats it" and "defender wins" (except here defender loses).
-It is chosen as the method for resolving rolls as it is most similar to "meets it beats it", while being systematic and consistent, and not because it is in some way mathematically superior.
+This rule is a refinement and codification of "meets it beats it".
+It is chosen as the method for resolving rolls as it is most similar to "meets it beats it", while being systematic and consistent.
+The "meets it beats it" approach favours the character attempting to change the status quo, which is important since we wish to avoid long, stagnant encounters.

 ___
 #### Difficulties and recommended thresholds